Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Experiments

 \section{Experiments}

-\paragraph{Simulation Setup: } In our experiments, we train models with three hidden layers, whether they be multilayer perceptrons (MLPs) or neural coding networks (S-NCNs) and compare against 13 baselines from the literature.
-Each layer, for all models, is restricted to contain a total of 500 units.
-Weights were initialized using a Gaussian distribution scaled by each layer's fan-in.
-Parameters were optimized using stochastic gradient descent with a fixed learning rate of $\lambda = 0.01$ (for MLP).\footnote{In preliminary experiments, ADAM \cite{kingma2014adam} and RMSprop \cite{tieleman2012rmsprop} made catastrophic forgetting even worse.
-For SGD, $\lambda=0.01$ was the best setting for MLP.} Each network was only allowed a single pass over each task dataset (mini-batches of size $10$).
-The output was a maximum entropy classifier and the objective was to minimize the Categorical cross entropy.
-For reconstruction (as in the S-NCN), mean squared error is the objective, which is implicitly encoded in the output units that predict target image pixels.
+\paragraph{Simulation Setup: } In our experiments, we train models with three hidden layers, whether they be multilayer perceptrons (MLPs) or S-NCNs and compare against baselines from the literature.
+All models were restricted to contain (a maximum of) $500$ units per layer.
+For the S-NCN, weights were initialized from a Gaussian distribution scaled by each layer's fan-in and were optimized using stochastic gradient descent with learning rate of $\lambda = 0.01$.
+Baseline models were trained on each task for $40$ epochs while the S-NCN only made a single pass.
+The output layer for each MLP was a maximum entropy classifier and the objective was to minimize Categorical cross entropy -- in the S-NCN, this was encoded in its label error neurons $\mathbf{e}^0_y$.
+(See Appendix for experimental details, computing infrastructure, hyper-parameter details, and code details.)